MedusaRE/Medusa/medusa_software/README.txt

 |_|  |_|\___|\__,_|\__,_|___/\__,_|

-xpDBG Software
+Medusa Software

-This folder contains the source tree, resources, and such for the actual xpDBG software, and its components.
+This folder contains the source tree, resources, and such for the actual Medusa software, and its components.